picardis/nestR/README.md

 `vignette("nestR")`

+A version of the vignette rendered to PDF is available in this repo at `inst/doc/nestR.pdf`.
+Note that PDF is not the native format and the HTML version is easier to read and navigate.

 ## Data Sources

 The wood stork data was provided by P. Frederick and R. R. Borkhataria at the University of Florida, USA.